Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Quantization of

 \subsection{Recovering the height invariant from the joint spectrum}

 To conclude, let us briefly indicate how we can also use the joint spectrum to check that we have found the right formula for the height invariant $h$ in Proposition \ref{prop:height}.
-Indeed, one can use a Weyl law to relate $h$ to the number of negative eigenvalues of the restriction of $\hat{H}_k$ to the kernel of $\hat{J}_k$.
+Indeed, assuming once again that Conjecture \ref{conj:BS} holds, one can use a Weyl law to relate $h$ to the number of negative eigenvalues of the restriction of $\hat{H}_k$ to the kernel of $\hat{J}_k-(R_1 - R_2)\mathrm{Id}$.
 More precisely,

 We check this formula in Figure \ref{fig:height}.